grokify/go-salesforce/apex/README.md

 # Apex Codegen for Sending Email

-Salesfore supports sending email from its system.
+Salesforce supports sending email from its system.
 You can do this programmatically or via the UI.

 Some benefits of using Apex to send email with Salesforce: